 As always, I don’t think a single thing I have said is debatable, but feel free to change my mind (™ Steven Crowder).
 I’m always on the lookout for weird stuff to feature in this section, so hit me up with recommendations.

 [*Editor’s disclaimer: It wasn’t quite that epic, but the last giveaway was pretty sweet (photo below).
-Unfortunately, Riff Relevant can’t give away free weed at this time, despite how hilariously glorious that might be to imagine doing.
-I’ll try to surpass Halsey’s lofty expectations for the next giveaway.
-Follow our Facebook page to stay aware of the next one.
+I’ll try to surpass Halsey’s lofty expectations for the next one.
+Follow our Facebook page to stay aware.